sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Finding a suitable new start point that conforms to the above requirements can be very difficult.
 If inaccurate timing is used, it may be altogether impossible.
 This is a limitation of [=simple addressing=].

-Having ensured conformance to the above requirements for the new period start point, perform the following adjustments:
+Having ensured conformance to the above requirements for the new period start point, a service must perform the following adjustments:

 <div class="algorithm">